00sapo/visual.nvim/Readme.md

 Once you are in serendipity mode, you can modify text (`c`, `x`, `i`, `a`) as if you were in normal mode. `d` and `y` will work as in visual mode.
 With `<A-,>`, you can repeat the last motion selection, while with `<A-.>` you can repeat the last edit applied in insert mode from serendipity or visual mode.

+Remember using `o` to move the cursor to the other end of the visual/serendipity selection when needed.
+You can also use `<A-o` from serendipity mode to extend the selection to the previous cursor position.
+Together with `h`, `j`, `k`, `l`, these keys are a nice way for adjusting the selection in serendipity mode.

 Serendipity mode is built around the nvim's visual mode, so you can use all visual commands if they don't interfer with your config.
 From serendipity mode, you can enter visual mode with `v`, `<S-v>`, `<C-v>`.
 You can